Doctoral Thesis Submission Pre-Examination Procedures

 4.

-a) MD candidates, who are not drawing on research conducted prior to enrolment in the programme and who are seeking permission to submit the thesis prior to 36 months of full-time equivalent programme enrolment (“early submission”), must supply for consideration by the Board of Graduate Studies (or delegate):
+a) DMedSc and MD candidates, who are not drawing on research conducted prior to enrolment in the programme and who are seeking permission to submit the thesis prior to 36 months of full-time equivalent programme enrolment (“early submission”), must supply for consideration by the Board of Graduate Studies (or delegate):

 • a statement detailing how the candidate’s rate of progress was achieved, including average weekly hours worked during any periods of part-time candidature